Why would game industry veteran Phil Harrison join Google?

-Phil Harrison, a veteran of Sony and Microsoft’s game console businesses, tweeted today that he had taken a job at Google.
-That’s a big development in the game business, and it raises the question about why Google would hire Harrison as the vice president and general manager of a mysterious new business.
+Phil Harrison, a veteran of Sony’s and Microsoft’s game console businesses, tweeted today that he has taken a job at Google.
+That’s a big development in the game industry, and it raises questions about why Google would hire Harrison as the vice president and general manager of a mysterious new business.

 Excited to be able to share that today I've started a new role as Vice President and GM of Google – and relocating (back) to California.